msarahan/matplotlib/doc/users/image_tutorial.rst

 examples, if you use the %pylab method, you can skip the "mpimg." and "plt." prefixes.

+For those of you following along with the IPython Notebook, you'll want to pay attention to whether you're using inline plotting or plotting in another window.
+This is also called the "backend."
+For inline plotting, commands in cells below the cell that outputs a plot will not affect the plot.
+For example, changing the color map is not possible from cells below the cell that creates a plot.
+However, for other backends, such as qt4, cells below those that create the plot will change the plot - it is a live object in memory.

 .. _importing_data:

 Importing image data into Numpy arrays